brainspinner/cvasl/README.md

 And here is an example for a specific function:
 `python -m cv_asl hash_over --help`

-And here is an example of a working command (file names as chosen):
+And here are examples of a working commands (file names can be changed):
-`python -m cv_asl hash_over --extension tsv  --input not_pushed --output rash`
+`python -m cv_asl hash_over --extension tsv  --input test_data --output rash` `python -m cv_asl debias_over  --input test_data --output rash --preprocessing N4_debias_sitk`

 All long options have short aliases.